40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 4. Colleen’s at the Cannery

-Colleen’s at the Cannery is one of the best local breakfast places on Maui!
+Colleen’s at the Cannery is one of the best local breakfast places in upcountry Maui!

-Everything on the menu is amazing and more than enough food for one person, but beyond breakfast, Colleen’s is open late, making it a great stop for food at time of the day!
+In my experience, everything on the menu has always been amazing and more than enough food for one person, but beyond breakfast, Colleen’s is open late, making it a great place to dine in at time of the day!

 Yelp: Colleen’s at the Cannery